rasa/vmware-tools-patches/README.md

 * build-essential
 * dkms
 * patch
+* perl
 * psmisc

+If `yum` is installed on your system, the following packages will be installed prior to compilation:

+* gcc
+* glibc-headers
+* kernel-devel
+* kernel-headers
+* make
+* perl

 If `apt-get` is not installed, you will need to install these (or equivalent) packages manually, before starting.